Bad Kitty (book series)

 Bad Kitty is a series of American children's books by Nick Bruel, about a housecat named Kitty, who often wreaks havoc about her owner's home.
 The first book, Bad Kitty, was a picture book, published in 2005, and featured Kitty encountering foods and doing activities categorized by the alphabet.
 It was followed by Poor Puppy, which deals with Kitty's housemate, Puppy.
 Bruel also created chapter books including Bad Kitty Gets a Bath, Happy Birthday, Bad Kitty, Bad Kitty vs. Uncle Murray: The Uproar at the Front Door, Bad Kitty Meets the Baby and Bad Kitty for President.
 The chapter books feature tips on caring for cats.
 In late 2011, Bruel published A Bad Kitty Christmas as a picture book.
-The series won a Wyoming Buckaroo Book Award.
 The series has spawned three boxed sets.
 A TV series based on the book series is currently in development.